 Tuna had some head on it!!!

-As a team they worked very well together and the presentation was smooth as silk, certainly looked like they had spent plenty of time practicing and learning their stuff.
+As a team they worked very well together and the presentation was smooth as silk, certainly looked like they had spent plenty of time practising and learning their stuff.

 Can’t fault anything any of them did on that front!